 A worker can join the plan if, during the preceding year:

-- the employer paid him or her an annual income corresponding to at least 35% of the maximum pensionable earnings (MPE) under the Québec Pension Plan for the reference year
+- the employer paid the employee an annual income corresponding to at least 35% of the maximum pensionable earnings (MPE) under the Québec Pension Plan for the reference year

-- the worker worked for at least 700 hours for the employer
+- the employee worked for at least 700 hours for the employer

 However, a plan can allow an eligible employee to join the plan at an earlier date.

-- If membership is compulsory and a worker is eligible for membership, he or she must join the plan as of 1 January of the calendar year following the year in which he or she met the conditions for membership.
+- If membership in the plan is compulsory and an employee is eligible, he or she must become a member as of 1 January of the year following the one in which the employee met one of the conditions indicated above.

-- If membership is optional and a worker is eligible for membership, he or she can apply for membership at any time during the calendar year that follows the year in which the membership conditions were met.
+- If membership in the plan is optional and an employee is eligible, he or she can apply for membership at any time during the year following the one in which the employee met one of the conditions indicated above.